Contact Consumer Protection

 If a reasonable outcome cannot be reached through Consumer Protection conciliation, you can lodge a claim with the Magistrates’ Court.

 Scammers may ask you to pay using a bank transfer, which could be impossible to trace.
-Along with the disappointment of not receiving your pet, you will be out of pocket.
-If in doubt about the legitimacy of a seller, contact Consumer Protection on 1300 30 40 54 or visit WA ScamNet.
+Along with the disappointment of not receiving your pet, you will have lost your money.

-If in any doubt, contact Consumer Protection on 1300 30 40 54 or visit WA ScamNet.
+If in any doubt, contact Consumer Protection on 1300 30 40 54 or visit WA ScamNet’s Pet scams.

 If you are concerned about an animal being bred and/or kept in unacceptable conditions or suffering in any way, contact your local council via Local Government Directory or the RSPCA on 1300 278 358 or via Report Cruelty.